wt29/IoTTemp_basic/README.md

 # IotaTemp_basic
-Wemos D1 mini and DHT12 Sensor log to internets
+Wemos D1 mini and DHT12 Sensor logs to the internet.

 Uses a Wemos/Lolin D1 mini hooked up to the Wemos DHT v3.0.0 shield that logs temp and humidity up to an emoncms server.